ElliotNB/nimbly/README.md

 ## Public

-All TXMBase components have the following public methods:
+All Nimbly components have the following public methods:

 1. **`observe(fnChanges)`** - Allows external entities to observe changes that occur on the this.data property.
 	* *Parameters:*